 When I visited Oukaimeden for the first time in 1973, it was early spring.
-I was travelling with a Binghamton University professor, Dick Moench, who was a skier, and he did not hesitate to take the chair lift to the 10,500 foot high summit.
+I was traveling with a Binghamton University professor, Dick Moench, who was a skier, and he did not hesitate to take the chair lift to the 10,500-foot-high summit.
 He made his way down on old, rented equipment, which was a tribute to his athletic ability.
 It was late in the season, and the trails were rocky.

 The Almohads left an indelible architectural imprint on Morocco.
 They built the Koutoubia Mosque in Marrakech, famous for its minaret, as well as two other massive minarets, modeled after it: the unfinished Tour Hassan in Rabat, and the Giralda Tower in Sevilla, Spain.

 All are noted for their proportions and fine decoration as well as their size: each is large enough inside for a ramp that would allow a horse to be ridden to the top.
 The Giralda, in my opinion, was not improved by the Renaissance bell tower, added to grace the cathedral that replaced the grand mosque.

 The Tour Hassan was never finished, nor was the mosque it was supposed to serve, and the latter was further damaged in the great Lisbon earthquake of 1755.
 Nearly 50 meters high, the Tour Hassan was for many years one of the highest structures in Rabat.